Updated September 13, 2021

 Even if you are using your name as a business name, make sure you know what version of your name you could register as a domain.

 Now you are asking me, “Chris, why the heck do I want to have a website?”

 Well, you may not want to at all.
 But if your business grows you’re going to feel pretty dumb if you can’t have the digital assets that are associated with your business name.
 Also, you will feel equally dumb if customers try to find you and can’t.

 Even if you don’t build your website right now, it costs like $20 a year to hold a domain name.
 It’s well worth it.

 P.S.
-Bluehost is the best place to start.
-I’ve used it to build all of my sites, and you can check domain name availability there too!
+Bluehost is the place I’ve started all my sites, and you can check domain name availability there too!
 It’s a good option.
 But if you just want a simple website, Squarespace might be better.
 It’s less work!

 Pro Tip: Pick a couple of possibilities.
 Find your domain name, but don’t register it yet!
 Wait until your business is registered and you know 100% that that’s your business name.
 Part of the process will be a name availability search.